Ideas for rainy days

-Rain doesn't stop play at East Barnby Outdoor Centre – their ‘Canoe the Esk’ sessions and ‘Sea Kayak Adventure Days’ go ahead in most weathers, giving you a closer look at two very different National Park landscapes.
-Rough sea conditions and high river water levels occasionally mean a postponed trip, but otherwise, getting wet is half the fun when you have a paddle in your hand.
-For activity dates, see our calendar of events.
+Rain doesn't stop play at East Barnby Outdoor Centre – their 'Bushcraft and Beck Adventure', 'Canoe Adventure' along the Esk and ‘Kayaking at Runswick Bay’ sessions go ahead in most weathers, giving you a closer look at two very different National Park landscapes.
+Rough sea conditions and high river water levels occasionally mean a postponed trip, but otherwise, getting wet is half the fun.

 Similarly a Real Staithes foreshore experience will go ahead regardless of the weather.
 Their advice?
 Wear suitable clothing so you enjoy being out in the rain, it can be really invigorating!

 9. Explore the North York Moors from the inside